On this page

 This study is being undertaken in two phases.
 The first phase is an Official Plan Amendment to identify areas of the Downtown where the permitted building height can be increased to help meet the population density target of 200 people and jobs per hectare (Downtown) by 2051 as set out in the Official Plan.
 The second phase is to develop Built Form Standards for tall buildings that will apply city-wide.

-Phase 1: On April 8, 2025 City Council approved the Official Plan Amendment (OPA 106) that will allow taller buildings in the Downtown Secondary Plan Area.
-Council’s decision has been appealed to the Ontario Land Tribunal so is not yet in force and effect.
+Phase 1: On April 8, 2025 City Council approved Official Plan Amendment 106 (OPA 106) that allows taller buildings in the Downtown Secondary Plan Area.
+Council’s decision was appealed to the Ontario Land Tribunal in May 2025.
+The appeal has now been scoped and OPA 106 is now in forced and effect except for one property.

-Phase 2: Over the remainder of 2025, the project team will be working on developing Built Form Standards for tall buildings and engaging with the community on these standards.
+Phase 2: Over the remainder of 2025 and into 2026, the project team will be working on updating the Urban Design Manual and Built Form Standards for tall buildings and engaging with the community on these standards.
+In this Phase, we will focus on streamlining existing guidelines and standards, consolidating information that is currently repeated in multiple places, and updating language.

 Project outcomes